Alejogb1/job-board/blog-data/how-can-i-utilize-busd-within-a-reactjs-nft-purchase-on-the-binance-blockchain.md

 id: "how-can-i-utilize-busd-within-a-reactjs-nft-purchase-on-the-binance-blockchain"
 ---

-Let's tackle this from a practical standpoint, drawing on my own experiences building a few blockchain-integrated applications.
+from a practical standpoint, drawing on my own experiences building a few blockchain-integrated applications.
 Handling BUSD, a stablecoin pegged to the US dollar, within a React.js application for an NFT purchase on Binance Smart Chain (now BNB chain) involves a few core steps: contract interaction, user wallet integration, and transaction handling.
 Let's break it down into manageable pieces and cover the details.

 First, forget for a moment that this is an nft purchase; conceptually, it's just a transfer of tokens with the added complexity of calling a smart contract function that mints the NFT after payment is received.
 The fundamental mechanics remain the same as any other token exchange.
 We are not directly dealing with fiat money, but a crypto stablecoin that represents fiat on the blockchain.
 The key is working with the underlying smart contract and the web3 library, which allows your application to interact with the blockchain itself.